juan-vrrl/juan-vrrl/README.md

 ## About Me

 - 💼 Fullstack Web Developer with experience in JavaScript, HTML/CSS, React.js, Next.js, and Express.js.
-- 🎓 Bachelor of Informatics Engineering (Ongoing)
+- 🎓 Bachelor of Informatics Engineering
 - 💻 Open to collaborations and new opportunities.

 ## Skills